-Isn’t Los Angeles a sanctuary city?
+Is Los Angeles a Sanctuary City?

-Since 1979, the LAPD have had a policy against stopping someone purely to determine their citizenship status.
+Since 1979, the Los Angeles Police Department (LAPD) has had a policy against stopping someone purely to determine their citizenship status.
 However, local authorities do cooperate with immigration authorities and will refer immigrants to ICE in some cases.

-- Re-enter the country if you leave,
+- Re-enter the country if you leave

 - Become a U.S. citizen

-These are offenses set forth by federal law, all of which are considered to call a person’s morals into question.
+These are offenses set forth by federal law, which are considered to call a person’s morals into question: